How to Learn Agile? - A Step-by-Step Guide

 Hence, you need to seek jobs to work on Agile projects.
 It can be either within your firm or via personal projects on the side.
 You can collaborate with cross-functional teams to begin with.
 Try to embrace an iterative approach.

-You can also experiment with Agile practices like Daily Scrum and continuous integration.
+You can also experiment with Agile practices like daily stand-ups and continuous integration.
 These will add an edge to your knowledge.
 Regularly reflect on your experiences and identify areas for improvement.
 When you apply Agile principles in a hands-on manner, you will get an assurance about your competencies.
 Ultimately, you end up becoming a more impactful Agile practitioner.

 Your Agile learning journey gets a headstart with a helpful mentor.
 To do this, you first need to identify experienced Agile experts.
 They can be within your firm or from the community.
 They will guide and mentor you by giving you a glimpse of how they apply Agile practices in real-world scenarios.
 Make sure to actively seek their feedback on your work and approach.
 You shouldn’t hesitate to ask questions and learn from their experiences.